jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 Males and females also show different patterns of comorbidity, which is when another condition occurs alongside ADHD.
 **Males are more likely** to have externalizing disorders, such as:
 **females are more likely** to have internalizing disorders, such as:
 Quantitative assessments still focus on external behaviors that interfere with other people.
 But most women struggle with an internalized sense of impairment that affects their sense of self and qualitative life management skills.
+Men generally lack this sense of impairment, and automatically assume they're doing _just fine_
 {{% /note %}}

 ---